vidyar/docs-1/sources/config.rst

 - SHIPPABLE_ARTIFACTS_URL : URL to download artifacts

-- ARTIFACTS_UPLOAD_SUCCESSFUL : Value of this variable will be true if archive is successfull else this will be set as false.
+- ARTIFACTS_UPLOAD_SUCCESSFUL : Value of this variable will be true if archive is successful else this will be set as false.

 user specified environment variables .....................................